 Erin Granberry (Beggar Woman, Villager/Castle staff/Ensemble) had the marvelous experience of appearing in 2019’s Sister Act for the Hub City Players and is delighted to be working with them again in this year’s Beauty and the Beast.
 Granberry has appeared in numerous theater productions through the years, including Hattiesburg Civic Light Opera’s Cats, George M.!, The Best Little Whorehouse in Texas and Legally Blonde; Just Over the Rainbow’s A Bad Year for Tomatoes, Steel Magnolias, Crimes of the Heart and Rumors; and Laurel Little Theater’s Chicago, A Chorus Line, and The Best Little Whorehouse in Texas.
 She has also been named to the All-Star Cast by the Mississippi Theater Association.
 Granberry holds master’s degrees in business and English from The University of Southern Mississippi.
 She is a retired health care consultant, a 30-year member of the Rotary Club of Hattiesburg, an active member of Main Street United Methodist Church, and a long-time advisor for Chi Omega Fraternity at Southern Miss.

-Sara Hale (Villager/Castle staff/Ensemble) grew up in Columbus, MS and moved to Hattiesburg 9 years ago where she now works as an occupational therapy assistant.
+Sara Hale (Villager/Castle staff/Ensemble) grew up in Columbus, Miss., and moved to Hattiesburg nine years ago where she now works as an occupational therapy assistant.
 She appeared on stage most recently as Beatrice in Hattiesburg Community Theatre's Much Ado About Nothing.
 She performed with Hub City Players in Sister Act and with HCLO in Joseph and the Amazing Technicolor Dreamcoat, The Who's Tommy, The Rocky Horror Show, and A Midsummer Night's Dream.
 She has also worked behind the scenes for HCLO's Forbidden Planet and Hub City Players’ A Tuna Christmas.
-She would like to thank her husband, Joseph VanZandt, for encouraging her to step out of my comfort zone many years ago and all of her friends and family for their support.
+She would like to thank her friends and family for their support and her husband, Joseph VanZandt, for encouraging her to step out of her comfort zone many years ago.

-Joseph Jones (Villager/Castle staff/Ensemble) is sophomore vocal performance/ music education major at The University of Southern Mississippi.
-From Gulfport, MS, he studies voice with Dr. Kimberly Davis.
+Joseph Jones (Villager/Castle staff/Ensemble) is a sophomore vocal performance/ music education major at The University of Southern Mississippi.
+From Gulfport, Miss., he studies voice with Dr. Kimberly Davis.
 Previously, Jones has studied with Khara Molsbee.
 He has performed with the Gulfport High School Madrigals and Southern Miss Concert Choir.
 Jones has also played roles in over 30 musical theater productions, most notably Beauty and the Beast (Lefou), The Little Mermaid (Sebastian), and Hairspray (Seaweed J. Stubbs).
 Despite his multiple theater credits, Jones has his sights set on performing opera and dreams to perform both styles professionally.

 Landon Morrow (Villager/Castle staff/Ensemble) is a Pearl River Community College and Purvis High School graduate.
 He is currently studying at The University of Southern Mississippi, majoring in audio engineering.
 He has appeared on stage in The Who’s Tommy (Tommy), Return To The Forbidden Planet (Cookie), Shrek the Musical (Shrek), Seussical (Horton), A Christmas Carol (Young Scrooge), The Wizard of Oz (Tinman), Evita (Ensemble, u/s Che), Peter Pan (Smee), The Drowsy Chaperone (Gangster #2), and most recently The Play That Goes Wrong (Trevor), with the Hub City Players.
 He has also performed in Little Shop Of Horrors (Orin Scrivello DDS), Legally Blonde (Professor Callahan), Beauty and The Beast (The Beast), The Wizard of Oz (Cowardly Lion), and Smoke On The Mountain (Reverend Oglethorpe).
 At PRCC, he was in Noises Off (Selsdon Mowbray) and was cast to be Shrek again in Shrek the Musical before Covid-19 struck.
 Landon is also a multi-instrumentalist who writes and records his own original music as Jon Morrow and plays in various bands around Hattiesburg, including Dark Room and Blue Daze.
 He would like to thank his friends and family for their endless support.

 Caroline Parks (Villager/Castle staff/Ensemble) is absolutely thrilled to be making her Hub City Players debut!
 She has recently moved to the Hattiesburg area from Atlanta, GA.
-She grew up in Texas, and obtained a Bachelor’s degree in Musical Theatre from Sam Houston State University.
+She grew up in Texas, and obtained a Bachelor in Musical Theatre from Sam Houston State University.
 She has performed in many different theaters across the Southeast with some of her favorite roles including Fanny Brice in Funny Girl, #46 in the Texas debut of The Wolves, Roxie Hart in The Owen Theatre’s production of Chicago, and Mrs. Erlynne in Lady Windermere’s Fan.
 She is so happy to be back on stage and excited to be a part of this arts community!